BaoliangChen-stu/TextVRPro/README.md

 **Cross-Modal Video Retrieval Assisted with Image Text Matching is divided into two steps.Firstly,We train the baseline model TextVR at video level.Then,we use CLIP to match the captions and video during test stage.**

-## Step1: Train TextVR Model
+## Step1: Train TextVR Model in Video Folder
-1.1 Prepare the environment, data, and model according to official instructions for TextVR

-`python train.py -c configs/TextVR_fusion.json
+1.1 Prepare the environment, data, and model according to official instructions for TextVR `python train.py -c configs/TextVR_fusion.json
 `